(Replaces No. 417, September 2008)

 Human Immunodeficiency Virus

-Human immunodeficiency virus (HIV) transmission is highly correlated with the HIV viral load of the infected partner.
-In addition, the risk of acquiring HIV varies dramatically according to the specific sexual behavior, especially whether it is insertive or receptive.
-The U.S. Centers for Disease Control and Prevention (CDC) estimates a 100-fold increase in risk from the safest to the least safe behavior (Table 1).
-Human immunodeficiency virus is most readily transmitted through anal sex.
-Receptive anal sex with a partner who is infected with HIV is the sexual behavior associated with the greatest risk of HIV transmission.
-Condom use reduces HIV transmission by approximately 80% in HIV-serodiscordant couples (6).
-Although saliva appears to have components that inactivate HIV, there are case reports of HIV acquisition in men who engaged only in oral sex with other men (7).
+The risk of acquiring HIV through sex varies dramatically according to the specific sexual behavior, especially whether it is insertive or receptive.
+The U.S. Centers for Disease Control and Prevention estimates a 10-fold increase in risk from the safest to the least safe type of behavior (11).
+Receptive anal sex with a partner who is infected with HIV is the sexual behavior associated with the greatest risk of contracting HIV.
+The estimated probability of acquiring HIV from receptive anal intercourse without a condom is 50 per 10,000 exposures versus 10 per 10,000 exposures with receptive penile–vaginal intercourse (12, 13).
+Partners with higher viral loads are more likely to transmit HIV (11) and treatment with antiretroviral therapies greatly lowers transmission risk during noncoital and coital intercourse (14).
+Although saliva appears to have components that inactivate HIV, there are case reports of HIV acquisition in men who engaged only in oral sex with other men (10).